LumbaHERE/inspired-portfolio/README.md

 ## General info
 This project is a simple HTML and CSS test page written on top of an existing page.
 Educational project, a practical task that I set myself.
 I was looking for learning technique HTML i CSS.
 My idea is recreating already existing website without looking into code.
-Thank to this I can practice my skills.
+With this I can practice my skills.

 ## Status project
 Optimizing code.